10 reasons to vacation at Gulf State Park in Alabama

 Between the popular vacation towns of Gulf Shores and Orange Beach in Alabama, sits the region’s shining jewel, Gulf State Park.

-Covering more than 6,200 acres, Gulf State Park is home to three fresh water lakes, a golf course, the Gulf State Park Campground, cabins, the Gulf State Park Pier and 2 1/2 miles of incredible beach.
+Covering more than 6,200 acres, the park is home to three fresh water lakes, a golf course, the Gulf State Park Campground, cabins, the Gulf State Park Pier and 2 1/2 miles of incredible beach.

 Gulf State Park is one of the most biodiverse ecosystems in the United States.
 In other words, there’s more than dunes out there!
 There’s a woodland forest, swamp, wetlands, the dunes (of course) and more.
 The more time I spent at Gulf Shores State Park, the more I wanted to see.